 - Predicted diseases (upper ID is true, bottom ID is predicted): Widespread cognitive disordersD003072D003072, such as deliriumD003693 or ADD010302D0220454, have not been previously linked with high blood levels of SSRIsD001658.

 - TP: cognitive disordersD003072D003072 – when ID_true is equal to ID_pred.

 - FP: SSRIsD001658 , ADD010302D0220454 – when ID_pred is not equal to ID_true.

 - FN: deliriumD003693 – when ID_true is not equal to ID_pred.

 As the accuracy metrics, we used several metrics for better model accuracy measurement:

 In a resulting model, we obtained the next scores on the validation dataset (see Figure 2).

 We discovered that the best quality of separation of correct and incorrect descriptions for a concept is observed at a similarity of around 0.8.
-That is if the cosine similarity between the description and concept vectors is greater than 0.8, then most likely this pair is correct.
+That is if the cosine similarity between the description and concept vectors is greater than 0.8, then most likely, this pair is correct.

-And for the calculation of Precision at K, it is necessary for each concept from the validation sample to select the K nearest descriptions, and remember the number of the correct description.
-If the model were perfect, then for each concept the closest (K = 1) description would be correct.
+And for the calculation of Precision at K, it is necessary for each concept from the validation sample to select the K nearest descriptions and remember the number of the correct description.
+If the model were perfect, then for each concept, the closest (K = 1) description would be correct.
 We performed this experiment on the original (non-multiplied) validation sample.
 As a result, we got the following values for Precision at K = 5 (see Table 1).

-Precision at K showed that for concepts from the validation sample, the closest description will be correct with an accuracy of 85%, and the probability that the correct description will be in the top 5 nearest is 97%.
+Precision at K showed that for concepts from the validation sample, the closest description would be correct with an accuracy of 85%, and the probability that the correct description will be in the top 5 nearest is 97%.